 - A) Housing that is rehabilitated must meet all applicable local codes, rehabilitation standards, and zoning ordinances at the time of project completion.
 In the absence of a local code, rehabilitation of existing units must meet the current State adopted edition of the International Existing Building Code.
-For all work performed, all required state and local permits must be obtained. - B) The Permit Worksheet, which may be found at the end of the Work Write-Up Template, must be completed for every project.
-Jurisdictions that operate their own codes enforcement programs may or may not choose to issue permits for work that is subject to codes requirements, or may have stricter requirements for when a permit is required.

-C) Exemption from SRBP Permit Requirements

-- 1) R105.2 Work exempt from permit.
-The 2009 International Building Residential Code includes the following stipulations: - Permits shall not be required for the following.
+For all work performed, all required state and local permits must be obtained. - B) The Permit Worksheet, which may be found at the end of the THDA Emergency Repair Scope of Work template, must be completed for every project.
+Jurisdictions that operate their own codes enforcement programs may or may not choose to issue permits for work that is subject to codes requirements, or may have stricter requirements for when a permit is required. - C) Exemption from SRBP Permit Requirements - 1) R105.2 Work exempt from permit.
+The current State adopted International Building Residential Code includes the following stipulations: - Permits shall not be required for the following.
 Exemption from permit requirements of this code shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of this code or any other laws or ordinances of this jurisdiction.

-a) Building:
+a) Building